P1-Ro/gitea-pr-stats/README.md

 	repositories = ["owner/repo", "owner/repo"]  # repositories to which you want to be able create reports port = 8000  # port of report server
 	gitea_url = "https://try.gitea.io"  # url to your gitea instance
+  token = "abcdefabcdefabcdefabcdefabcdef" # API token you generated in the Gitea GUI

 Build client

 	cd client
+  npm install
 	npm run build

 And then server